open/close all folders

 - Reruns of Quantum Leap use the third season credits sequence exclusively, most noticeably replacing the fifth season's rearranged theme.

-- When you watch a syndicated rerun of a first-season TOS Twilight Zone episode, the odds are 50-50 that the original Title Sequence (with the Bernard Herrmann music) will be replaced by the second season opening (the first one to use Marius Constant's more familiar theme).
+- When you watch a syndicated rerun of a first-season episode of The Twilight Zone (1959), the odds are 50-50 that the original title sequence (with the Bernard Herrmann music) will be replaced by the second season opening (the first one to use Marius Constant's more familiar theme).

 - The Monkees' two openings are similar, but the second season version mixes newer episode clips with older ones.
 The second season version is the only one used in syndication.